razorpay/blade/packages/blade/src/components/Amount/_decisions/decisions.md

 ## Discussions

+### Should we have a seperate prop for decimals and another for affix symbols?

+- We initially considered using two different props, but then realized that only one of them would be shown at a time.
+So in that case, we decided to use a single prop called 'showSuffix'.
+We ultimately settled on using a prop with three possible values: 'none', 'decimals', and 'humanize'.

 ### Should we separate the amount with commas based on the Indian currency format?

 - For now, we will be supporting only INR.
 Going forward we will add more currencies.
 One of the major problems right now is we use ₹ and INR interchangeably.
 But in Malaysia we only have RM and there is no symbol associated with it.
 Hence we are staying away from this.
 Will solve this once the use-case arrives.

+### Scope of A11y?

+- Accessibility considerations for a currency component would include assigning it the role of text, and using an aria-label attribute with a value such as 'Total value in INR: ₹1,23,456' to provide a label for the component.

 ## References